Polymer/old-docs-site/toolkit-kernel-explainer.md

 When `name-tag` is created, or when its attributes change value, those new values are reflected into their matching component properties.

-Remember that only _public_ properties are settable via attribute.
+Remember that only <em>public</em> properties are settable via attribute.

 ### Declaring public properties as attributes